 WWE, a publicly traded company (NYSE: WWE), is an integrated media organization and recognized leader in global entertainment.
 The company consists of a portfolio of businesses that create and deliver original content 52 weeks a year to a global audience.
 WWE is committed to family friendly entertainment on its television programming, pay-per-view, digital media and publishing platforms.
-WWE programming reaches more than 650 million homes worldwide in 35 languages.
-WWE Network, the first-ever 24/7 over-the-top premium network that includes all 12 live pay-per-views, scheduled programming and a massive video-on-demand library, is currently available in more than 170 countries.
+WWE programming reaches more than 650 million homes worldwide in 25 languages.
+WWE Network, the first-ever 24/7 direct-to-consumer premium network that includes all 12 live pay-per-views, scheduled programming and a massive video-on-demand library, is currently available in more than 180 countries.
 The company is headquartered in Stamford, Conn., with offices in New York, Los Angeles, London, Mexico City, Mumbai, Shanghai, Singapore, Dubai, Munich and Tokyo.

 What is WWE’s TV content rated?

 Since its debut in 1999, “SmackDown” has always been TV-PG.
 As of June 2008, all of WWE’s broadcast programming became TV-PG as rated by the Standards & Practices departments of our network partners.
 Currently, between 9-11 p.m.
 EST on general entertainment networks, nearly half of all programming on television remains TV-14 while WWE has made a full transition to TV-PG content.